Redbone Coonoodle (Redbone Coonhound & Poodle Mix): Info, Pictures, Characteristics & Facts

 Does This Breed Get Along with Other Pets? 🐶 😽

-Redbone Coonoodles get along very well with other dogs but will require plenty of early socialization to break them of their instinct to chase cats and other small animals.
+Redbone Coonoodles get along very well with other dogs but require plenty of early socialization to break their instinct to chase cats and other small animals.
 Once properly socialized, they can cohabitate without fear, though your Redbone Coonoodle will likely still chase any small animals that enter the yard.

 Things to Know When Owning a Redbone Coonoodle